JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/setuplinmac.rst

 For security reasons, all access to DTU computers require two-factor authentification.
 In the case of the HPC installation, the two factors are your password and an encryption key (*SSH key*).
-You get your secret SSH key as described in the document with your username and password.
+You get your secret SSH key by connecting to https://www.student.dtu.dk/~dccidmgr/CAMD24 then add your user name to the end of the URL and press enter.
+You will now be asked to authenticate with username and password, when you have done that right-click on the link to save the file.
 Save it on your laptop.

 You now need to install the key so it is used automatically.
 This unfortunately involves editing a configuration file in a hidden folder, which